Last Updated on: 31st October 2024, 11:17 am

 The Shafer Trail

 Next, it was time to head up the Shafer Trail.
 Known for its numerous switchbacks, the road leads directly to the top of the mesa.
-In addition to its steep and sharp turns, the road is unpaved, so having a 4×4 is an absolute must.
+In addition to its steep and sharp turns, the road is unpaved, so having a 4×4 is highly recommended.

 Officially, the road is maintained by the park.
 But as with any unpaved road, conditions can vary greatly depending on how long ago the road was graded, not to mention recent weather.